rOY369/Docs/work/IoT/database_reconnect_feature.md

 The connection manager which uses a database connections pool to execute queries can be a single channel of database access.
 - Instantiate the connection manager inside applicationMain during init.
 - Hook up the same connection manager object to `remote_obj`, `local_obj` and `proxy_obj` during init using the below interface.
+	- Can we do all database access using `proxy_obj ?
 ```
 class Application():